Boyne Valley, Queensland: Education

 Ubobo State School is a government primary (Prep-6) school for boys and girls at Cedarvale Road (24.4067°S 151.3217°E).
 In 2017, the school had an enrolment of 12 students with 3 teachers (2 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).
 The school was temporarily closed in late 2019 due to a lack of enrolments, and remains closed as of July 2022.

 Builyan State School is a government primary (Prep-6) school for boys and girls at Gladstone Road (24.5293°S 151.3854°E).
 In 2017, the school had an enrolment of 8 students with 2 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).
 Enrolments increased to 10 students in February 2021.

 Nagoorin State School is a government primary (Prep-6) school for boys and girls at 2 Ubobo Street (24.3516°S 151.2999°E).
 In 2017, the school had an enrolment of 12 students with 2 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).
 Enrolments increased to 23 students in February 2021.

 The three schools get together on a regular basis, providing students with the opportunity to learn and socialise with children of a similar age.

 There are no secondary schools in Boyne Valley.
-The nearest is Miriam Vale State School which offers secondary schooling to Year 10.
-For Years 11 and 12, the nearest schools are Gladstone State High School, Rosedale State School and Monto State High School.
+The nearest government secondary school is Miriam Vale State School in Miriam Vale which offers secondary schooling to Year 10.
+For Years 11 and 12, the nearest government schools are Calliope State High School in Calliope, Tannum Sands State High School in Tannum Sands to the north, and Monto State High School in Monto to the south-west.
+Not Some parts of Boyne Valley are too distant for these schools; the alternatives are distance education and boarding school.